Vancouver is located in British Columbia and is surrounded by beautiful mountains as well as the Pacific Ocean ocean.

 Besides the friendly vibe, the food is great too!
 We had the Cobb Salad and the Mushroom Swiss burger, the portions are very generous.

 I was too full for dessert, though I would have loved to try the cheesecake or warm cookie skillet with an overdose of chocolate.
 Check out their menu here.

 Watch the sunset from Kitsilano Beach Park

-Note: if you aren't visiting in summer you might want to do this before dinner, otherwise you'll miss the sunset;-).
+Note: if you aren't visiting during the summer months, you probably would want to do this before dinner.
+Otherwise you'll miss the sunset;-).

-Our room at the St. Regis was beautiful, after living in a van for 5 months Frank and I almost got lost in our big suite!
-Our bathroom alone was bigger than our entire little red house on wheels.
+Our room at the St. Regis was beautiful, after living in a van for 5 months my husband and I almost got lost in our big suite!
+The bathroom alone was bigger than our entire little red house on wheels.